Paul Hester

 Paul Newell Hester (8 January 1959 – 26 March 2005) was an Australian musician and television personality.
-He was the drummer for the band Split Enz from November 1983 until their break-up in December 1984, and co-founding member and drummer of the band Crowded House.
+He was the drummer for the band Split Enz from November 1983 until their break-up in December 1984.
+Hester was also a co-founding member of the band Crowded House, for which he served as drummer.

 Early years

 Hester was the elder of two children (his younger sister is Carolyn).
 He was born in Melbourne, Victoria, the son of a bushman father and jazz drummer mother.
 At an early age he was encouraged by his mother to play drums.
 His extrovert personality did not impress his teachers, and he left school early and attempted various jobs before starting a musical career.
-He spent most of his teen years living in the Dandenong Ranges, the family home being on the edge of Sherbrooke Forest at the Sherbrooke/Kallista boundary.
 Some of the Melbourne bands he played in from 1976 to 1978 included Thunder and Edges.
 In 1979 he co-founded a Melbourne-based band called Cheks (renamed Deckchairs Overboard when they moved to Sydney in 1982).

 He lived with Deborah Conway of Do-Ré-Mi during the early 1980s, while playing regularly in Love Party.
 Hester later worked with Conway in Rose Amongst Thorns (1990–1991) and Ultrasound (1995).